e-gov/TARA-GovSSO-InProxy/README.md

                  mvn spring-boot:build-image
       ```
       Git Bash users on Windows should add `MSYS_NO_PATHCONV=1` in front of the command.
-2. For running in GovSSO mode, follow GOVSSO-Session/README.md to run GOVSSO-InProxy and dependent services inside Docker Compose
+2. For running in GovSSO mode, follow GovSSO-Session/README.md to run TARA-GovSSO-InProxy and dependent services inside
+   Docker Compose

 ## Endpoints